chuttersnap-WaR597MDYso-unsplash-2.webp

 • Welding industry – with new pressures from health and safety departments, the welding industry creates thick debris from large OEM welding equipment, leading to a requirement for fume extraction systems.

-• Additive manufacturing companies – for example, 3D printing companies are the most common type of additive manufacturing company who use fume extraction, but as this is a huge industry, there are many areas that are still unaware of their needs for fume extraction.
+• Additive manufacturing companies – for example, 3D printing companies are the most common type of additive manufacturing company that uses fume extraction, but as this is a huge industry, many areas are still unaware of their needs for fume extraction.

 Although there are a number of industries that are still yet to understand their need for fume extraction, the impact of the pandemic has shone a light on the desire to understand what you’re breathing in, and if your air is clean.
 The notion of healthy air has then led to more industries and companies enquiring about the air they’re breathing in at work, too, which then lends itself to fume extraction.